-Olympiad Park named for Florence Joyner features a statue of her and artistic details in tribute to Olympic athletes.
+Olympiad Park in Mission Viejo is named for Florence Joyner features a statue of her and artistic details in tribute to Olympic athletes.
 See if your child can find the rainbow Olympic torch “burning” in a rainbow of color.
 I love this park.
-I’ve never posted it because it’s always too busy to shoot photos of the equipment.
+It’s always a challenge to post because it’s always too busy to shoot photos of the equipment.
 When I heard the “bing” of the park recommendation form hitting my cell phone, I sprang into action on my covert operation.
 My mission: photos of the park before the kids get there to play.
 I was the focus of strange looks and questions from early morning walkers and adult soccer players, but I completed my mission before any rays of sun brightened the playground.

 Recommended by: Jennifer at Tiny Oranges (her comments in italics)

-- The lower level of the park features a pirate ship structure and lots of interactive features for imaginative play, along with a line of swings (4 bench, 2 baby).
+- The lower level of Olympiad Park features a pirate ship structure and lots of interactive features for imaginative play.

 - The upper level is full of slides, climbers, tunnels, and bright blue equipment.